 First, we need to cut 2 lengths of pipe from the roll of flexible copper tubing.
 How long should the flanking pieces be?

 Well, the plumbing pipe will be 4' high, and the pieces flanking it will rise a bit higher than that.
 But remember to figure in extra tubing for the curlicues.
 To be on the safe side, cut the tubing longer than you think you'll need it to be.
 You can always go back and trim it later.
-Besides, the flexible copper tubing I bought came in a 20' roll, so I knew I'd... have plenty to spare.
+Besides, the flexible copper tubing we bought came in a 20' roll, so we knew we'd have plenty to spare.

 Unroll the flexible tubing, and cut off 2 pieces at the desired length, using a pipe cutter.
 A pipe cutter is like a vise with a blade on it.
 A knob tightens the vise around the tubing, bringing the blade into contact with it.
 Once contact is made, you spin the pipe-cutter around on the tubing.
 The blade digs into the tubing and severs it.